 Use a standard change (or standard request) integrated into DevOps deployment automation to manage each Agile release.
 Look to have minimum human involvement in each change, yet all the tracking and testing required to deliver a reliable product.

 Normal changes – requiring planning, communication, design, unique testing, change advisory board (CAB) attention, etc. – should be applied only when the method of delivery is to be modified.
 Consider the means of automated deployment to be a service in itself.

 Changes are only used when the way the service is being provided is to be modified.
 Repeated use of the deployment, as intended, should not be a change requiring significant management.

-This provides the required flexibility without losing any control.Take a look at your current change management practice.
+This new thinking in change management provides the required flexibility without losing any control.Take a look at your current change management practice.
 Is it providing a smooth mechanism for the rapid and consistent implementation of changes? #ITSM Click To Tweet